thinksalot/notes/vim.md

 `:%s/<c-r><c-w>/new value/g` where `<c-r><c-w>` means to literally type `<ctrl-r><ctrl-w>` to insert the word under the cursor.

+### Ignoring case in a pattern
+* When `\c` appears anywhere in a search pattern, the whole pattern is treated as case insentitive, as if using `set ignorecase`
+* When `\C` appears anywhere in a search pattern, the whole pattern is treated as case sensitive.
+It forces matching case for the whole pattern
+* See: `help /\c`

 ### Folds:
 * Disable using `:set nofoldenable`
 * `za` - toggles